LambdaLabs/docsy-lambda-docs/README.md

 ## Creating a pull request

-[Create a pull request](https://github.com/LambdaLabs/lambda-docs/pulls) to submit your changes for consideration.
+[Create a pull request](https://github.com/LambdaLabs/lambda-docs/pulls) to submit your changes for review.